 - Do not use a generic resume and cover letter for all job applications.
 Remember to customize it to each position you’re applying for.

-- To understand the Canadian-style resume in detail, get useful tips, and access free ready-to-use downloadable templates, read the article, How to write a Canadian resume and cover letter.
+- To understand the Canadian-style resume in detail and get useful tips, read the article, How to write a Canadian resume and cover letter.

 8. Network with industry professionals virtually